acroucher/PyTOUGH/README.md

 # What's new in PyTOUGH?

-The latest stable version is 1.4.2, which has:
+The latest stable version is 1.4.3, which has:

-* A fix for a bug in the t2grid minc() method, caused by basing the code on a version of GMINC which had the same bug- block order was reversed in MINC connections

-* MINC processing ability via the new t2grid minc() method, including partial MINC (applied to only part of grid), flexible block and rocktype naming options, and initial conditions handling

-* ability to extract results over a mulgrid geometry for a particular MINC level via new minc_array() method

-* ability to plot block names in mulgrid layer_plot(), and support for blockmaps

-* better support for mulgrid ExodusII export

-* remaining print statements in t2listing.py turned into Python exceptions
+* New t2grid reorder() method, for reordering blocks and connections in a grid

+* improved generation of 3D grids from mulgrid geometry, e.g. for VTK output

+* new optional output_filename parameter to t2data run() method

+* updated user guide instructions on installing Python libraries on Windows (using pip)

 as well as various bug fixes and other minor enhancements.